 Campaign contributions are the fuel that fills the gas tank your political campaign needs to go anywhere.

-Without money you can’t order signs, print up hand outs, send out mailers, or do pretty much anything that will help you communicate with the voters.
+Without money you can’t order signs, print hand outs, send mailers, or do pretty much anything that helps you communicate with the voters.

 You need to find out how much money it will take to win your race.

 Once you’ve got that budget, start calling and meeting with donors.

 You should block off hours to do this four to five days each week.